 If you lose your retainer, just call our office to schedule an appointment.
 Whether you accidently threw out your retainer on your lunch tray or the dog ate it, we can get you fitted for a new retainer as soon as possible so you don’t lose the progress you made with orthodontic treatment.
 During your appointment, we’ll take impressions of your teeth to create a new retainer.

-Our orthodontists in Grand Rapids and Grandville are dedicated to helping patients achieve their best smiles.
-To schedule your appointment with one of our orthodontists, call Armbrecht & Wierenga Orthodontics today.
+Our orthodontists in Grand Rapids and Grandville, MI, are dedicated to helping patients achieve their best smiles.
+To schedule your free consultation with one of our orthodontists, call Armbrecht & Wierenga Orthodontics today.